pumbatimon473/dj_employee_mgmt/readme.txt

   -- partial_update: PATCH api/employees/<int:id>/
     --- partially updates the details of an employee, identified by the given id -- delete: DELETE api/employees/<int:id>/
-    --- Hard delete of an employee record
+    --- Soft delete of an employee record

+- hr_portal:
+  -- token_obtain_pair: GET api/token/
+    --- returns a pair of access and refresh token if the given user credentials are valid -- token_refresh: GET api/token/refresh/
+    --- returns a new access token if the given refresh token is valid